DanBuchan/profile_drift/README.md

 sequence that is some distance from the start.
 This ensures all seeds are on the search path of blast.
 Each new seed can't be a previous seed.

+# DRIFT EXPERIMENTS
+WE SAVE THE BLAST RESULTS IN A DIR SO WE CAN MONITOR WHICH SEQS ARE RECRUITED PER ITERATION

 ## TODO

 1. Add check so that `--distance` is not greater than the length of the sequence (hamming) or bigger than can be achieved given a distance matrix (length*max_residue_distance)